top of page

 A binary search is a much more efficient searching algorithm as it generally searches through fewer data and is often much quicker - especially for large data sets.

-In a binary search, the middle point of the data is selected with each iteration and many data items can be ignored.
+In a binary search, the middle point of the data is selected with each iteration and compared to the value being searched for.
+When the midpoint matches the target value, it as been found and the search can stop.

 Merge Sort